edwardclewer/tick_backtest/README.md

 *Deterministic tick-level FX backtesting for reproducible research.*

 Tick Backtest is a configuration-first Python 3.12 toolkit for running reproducible FX strategy research.
 You provide Parquet ticks and YAML configs; the stack validates every setting, executes deterministic backtests, and writes manifests, logs, and analysis reports you can trust.
+No proprietary data yet?
+The repo ships with seeded Brownian-motion fixtures so you can run the full stack immediately and swap in your own shards later.

 ### Highlights
 - **Performance:** ~8 million ticks/minute/core on AMD 5950X (Parquet → metrics → signals → trades)